Master Cotton Shrinkage: Pre-Wash & Care Guide

 To minimize shrinkage, wash your cotton garments in cold water on a gentle cycle.
 Avoid using hot water, as this will cause the fibers to contract.
 When it comes to drying, air drying is always the best option.
 If you must use a dryer, select the lowest heat setting and remove the garment while it is still slightly damp to allow it to air dry the rest of the way.

-At SELVANE, we believe that true luxury lies in the details.
+At SELVANE, we believe that true considered lies in the details.
 Our commitment to using only the finest materials and our dedication to meticulous craftsmanship ensure that every garment is not only beautiful but also designed to last.
 By understanding the nature of cotton and how to properly care for it, you can enjoy your favorite pieces for years to come.

 Further Reading